Multiple Testing under High-dimensional Dynamic Factor Model: Theoretical Results

-\begin{rmk} To prove Proposition \ref{Bernstein_ineq}, we first construct an $m$-dependent approximation based on $\{X_t\}_{t\in\mathbb{Z}}$, and then further decompose it into two sequences, each of which is a sum of independent random variables.
+\begin{rmk} To prove Proposition \ref{Bernstein_ineq}, we first construct an $m$-dependent approximation based on $\{X_t\}_{t\in\mathbb{Z}}$, and then decompose it into two sequences, each a sum of independent random variables.
 This step follows the approach in \citep{Jirak16}.
-Given the assumption that $\sup_{1\leq t\leq n}|X_t|\leq \sqrt{n}$, we can get a bound with an exponential decay for the both sequences by carefully selecting $m$, which results in the term $O(n^{-c_n})$.
-The term $\frac{\Theta_{X, d}^d([\tau_n])}{\tau_n^d}$ arises from the error term, and it explains its dependence on $\tau_n$. \end{rmk}
+Given the assumption that $\sup_{1\leq t\leq n}|X_t|\leq \sqrt{n}$, we can obtain a bound with exponential decay for both sequences by carefully selecting $m$, which gives the term $O(n^{-c_n})$.
+The term $\frac{\Theta_{X, d}^d([\tau_n])}{\tau_n^d}$ comes from the error term and explains its dependence on $\tau_n$. \end{rmk}